Inherent powers (United States): President of the United States

 The theory of inherent powers of the President derives from the loosely worded statements in the Constitution that "the executive Power shall be vested in a President" and the president should "take care that the laws be faithfully executed" (defined in practice, rather than by constitutional or statutory law).
-Under this theory, first articulated in 1793 by Secretary of the Treasury Alexander Hamilton, the authority of the president extends to all decisions and acts of the United States as a sovereign state that are not exclusively vested elsewhere.
+This theory was first articulated in 1793 by Secretary of the Treasury Alexander Hamilton.